rodriggj/gRPC_demo/readme.md

 So if REST solved all these problems, and is so much better than its predecessor then, the obvious question is...

->  Why are you not writing your API in REST?
+>  Why are you not writing your API using the REST convention?

-The answer is because, while REST does solve many problems it also has limitations.
+The answer is because, while REST does solve many problems __it also has limitations__.

 1. _REST is "Chatty"_